SA 8000 - Social Accountability

 An SA 8000 certificate lets customers know that you have implemented the necessary internal processes to ensure human rights for your employees.

-An international voluntary standard for auditable third-party certification, setting out the requirements to be met by organizations, including the establishment or improvement of workers’ rights, workplace conditions and an effective management system.
+An international voluntary standard for auditable third-party certification, setting out the requirements to be met by organisations, including the establishment or improvement of workers’ rights, workplace conditions and an effective management system.

-The foundational elements of this Standard are based on the UN Declaration of Human Rights, conventions of the ILO, international human rights norms and national labor laws.
+The foundational elements of this Standard are based on the UN Declaration of Human Rights, conventions of the ILO, international human rights norms and national labour laws.

 It is applicable to companies of any size wanting to demonstrate to customers and other stakeholders that they care.

 An SA8000 certificate lets customers know that you have implemented the necessary internal processes to ensure human rights for your employees.

 The heart of the standard is the belief that all workplaces should be managed in such a manner that basic human rights are supported and that management is prepared to accept accountability for this.

 Social accountability Requirementss